May 8, 2016

 Bullet points to bear in mind

-- Document all your findings along each phase of the process.
+- Document all your findings along with each phase of the process.
 You never know when a new problem arises without even knowing.

 - Design thinking isn’t just for designers.
 Individuals and teams can utilize design thinking to solve problems big and small.